MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5-1.md

 // Define a quicksort function with 'a' as the parameter const quicksort = a => {

    // If array 'a' length reaches 1, return the original array length if (a.length <= 1) return a

    // Take the first element of the array 'a' as the pivot element let pivot = a[0]

    // Create an empty left array
    let left = []

    // Create an empty right array let right = []

-   // Iterate through the remaining elements of the array (exclude the first element) for (let i = 1; i < a.length; i++) {
+   // Iterate through the remaining elements of the array
+   // exclude the first element
+   for (let i = 1; i < a.length; i++) {

       // If the current element's brightness (a[i].br) is less than the pivot's,
       // push the element to the left array if (a[i].br < pivot.br) left.push (a[i])

       // Otherwise, push the element to the right array else right.push (a[i])
    }